 Oba Femi Will Be a Legendary KOTR Winner, Jacob Fatu Replacing Jey Uso, More WWE Raw Fallout

-The CFG Bank Arena in Baltimore, Maryland hosted the June 15 edition of Raw on Netflix featuring King and Queen of the Ring semifinals action.
+The CFG Bank Arena in Baltimore hosted the June 15 edition of WWE Raw on Netflix featuring King and Queen of the Ring semifinals action.

-With less than two weeks before Night of Champions, this show highlighted the big matches to come and set the stage for two massive tournament finals.
+With less than two weeks before Night of Champions, this show highlighted the big matches to come and set the stage for two major tournament finals.

 Oba Femi Will Go Down as All-Time Great King of the Ring

-1 of 5Oba Femi is one step away from a dominant run to the King of the Ring, and this feels like a massive moment in WWE.
+1 of 5Oba Femi is one step away from a dominant run to becoming King of the Ring, and this feels like a massive moment in WWE.

-While KOTR has been around 1985 and crowned 24 unique Kings, this is one of those rare times where it feels like WWE is crowning the "next big thing".
+While KOTR has been around since 1985 and crowned 24 different winners, this is one of those rare times when it feels like WWE is crowning the next big thing.

-The 25th King has a chance to follow a rare lineage and make King of the Ring feel more important than it has in 20+ years.
+The 25th King has a chance to follow a rare lineage and make the title feel more important than it has in 20-plus years.

 WWE must not miss the mark by choosing anyone else as the next King of the Ring.
 Je'Von Evans will have his time in the future, and Jey Uso has already made it to the top.